HyperviewHQ/hyperview_docs/documentation/user-guide/layout-management/topics/rack-layouts.md

 ### Adding Rackable Assets

-Adding rackable (non Zero U) assets to racks can be performed using two different methods.
+Adding rackable (non-Zero U) assets to racks can be performed using two different methods:

 1. Drag the asset from the hierarchy tree onto the rack in the hierarchy tree.
-2. Navigate to the asset's Information > Properties page and edit the Location property to set the rack.
+2. Navigate to the asset's Information > Properties page and edit the Location property to set the desired rack.

 :::{note}
 Rackable assets will require an RU location and Rack Side value.